Ballad Poem Examples Every Student Should Know – 2026

 –Oscar Wilde

-The most famous ballad by Oscar Wilde was also his final masterpiece before passing away in 1900.
+The most famous ballad by Oscar Wilde was also his final masterpiece before he passed away in 1900.
 After losing a legal battle with the father of his long-term companion, Wilde was condemned to two years of hard labor in Reading Gaol, which is how he initially experienced the emotional experience of imprisonment.

 The poem starts by talking about Charles Thomas Wooldridge, who was executed in 1896 after killing his wife in a fit of jealousy.
 He cut her throat with a knife as they fell to the ground on the street during a disagreement.
 He asked the police to arrest him after the killing and grieved his deed right up until his passing.